 With limited space, it is essential to pick the right small trees for pots.
 Ones suited for use on a patio.

-Dress them up with attractive terra cotta pots or decorative planters to create the perfect potted tree for your patio, deck or balcony.
+Dress them with attractive terra cotta pots or decorative planters to create the perfect potted tree for your patio, deck, or balcony.

-- Special needs – fertilizer, pruning, potting soil, additional drainage holes in the pot, etc
+• Special needs – slow-release fertilizer, pruning, potting soil, additional drainage holes in the pot, etc

-Below is a list of the best outdoor space trees.
-Most flower, some with fragrance and some attract butterflies or hummingbirds.
+Below is a list of the best outdoor trees in pots.
+Most flowers, some with fragrance, and some attract butterflies or hummingbirds.

 Many of these plants are grown as bushes but also as a tree form or Standard.

-These plants can also be pruned into tree forms with multiple trunks.
+These patio trees in pots can also be pruned into tree forms with multiple trunks.

 Patio Rose Tree